 FreeCol is widely popular in the open-source community.
 Between January 2003 to April 2007, the game was downloaded over 1.9 million times just on Sourceforge.

 Oh man, it takes me to the memory lane.
 Bounce Tales is the follow-up to the Nokia’s original Bounce game.
 One day, Bounce, a little red ball in the Sky Bean Land notices that all the colors around him are slowly disappearing.
 He then decides to investigate the matter and finds out that some giant machines are responsible for this.

 Throughout the game-play, the player must move Bounce forward at any cost.
 As you clear up levels, Bounce will gain the ability to jump higher and transform into rock-ball.
 It also features several exciting bonus levels.

 1. Gangstar: Crime City

-Genre: Third Person Shooting, Racing
+Genre: Third-Person Shooting, Racing

 Gangstar: Crime City is an open-world urban action game, that follows the footsteps of the popular PC game series Grand Theft Auto.
 The game revolves around a gangster, who explores the city in search of a job, money, and power.
 Much like GTA, players can engage in side quests and other activities such as street racing and buying properties throughout the map.

-A good collection of weapons is available, which can either be bought from gun stores or picked up from random location throughout the map.
+A good collection of weapons is available, which can either be bought from gun stores or picked up from random locations throughout the map.
 At the gun store, players can also purchase additional health and even hire bodyguards.
 I’m sure you won’t regret downloading this one.